ECEL 3.0 AN INTEGRATED RISK MANAGEMENT MEASURE LIBRARY

 The literature review and data population conducted during the CEFIC LRI B15 project (2019-2020) resulted in a considerable number of new records in ECEL.
-Currently, the ECEL v3.0 occupational module are available in the environmental module.
+Currently, the ECEL v3.0 occupational module contains 3100 records (from 300 studies), while 1100 records (from 220 studies) are available in the environmental module.
 Besides the new B15-3 literature review conducted in 2019/2020, additional datasets and databases were coded and uploaded in ECEL.
 For the occupational module, previously entered data from ECEL v1.0 and v2.0 (engineering controls) were included, as well as nano-specific, pesticide and RMM manufacturers’ data.
 The environmental module also reviewed and uploaded sources such as the IPPC BREF documents and LUSS.

 ECEL v3.0 therefore integrates a broad spectrum of data and includes a wide range of RMM applications in different industrial settings.
 However, the data available for different types of RMMs remain highly variable.
 For example, in the occupational module, a considerable number of records are available for local exhaust ventilations systems (LEV) with 1243 records (356 studies), whereas suppression techniques gives 260 records (60 studies) and for product/ substance control only 19 records (3 studies) are available.
 Although the overall number of available records are promising, the availability of sufficient reliable RMM effectiveness data for some less known RMM types are either limited or not available.